Get Help from the Top Mesothelioma Law Firms

 How Can Baby Powder Cause Cancer?

-Baby powder is a product made using talc, a natural mineral that is mined and processed to make a number of hygiene and beauty products.
+Baby powder is a product made using talc, a natural mineral mined and processed to make several hygiene and beauty products.
 There is evidence that talc can contain traces of asbestos, also a natural mineral.

-Any talcum powder that contains fibers of asbestos could be dangerous because it is easy to accidentally inhale or ingest the powder.
+Any talcum powder containing asbestos fibers could be dangerous because it is easy to inhale or ingest the powder accidentally.
 The asbestos fibers lodge in tissues in the lungs and cause damage that can lead to mesothelioma, an aggressive type of cancer that is difficult to treat.

 Regulations put in place in the 1970s are supposed to ensure that talcum powder products contain no asbestos, but studies have found that even recent samples may be contaminated.

 Another cancer connection with baby powder is ovarian cancer.
-Many women use it on the genitals and studies have shown that these women who use talcum powder are at a greater risk of having ovarian cancer.
-Some studies have even found particles of talc inside ovaries and ovarian tumors.
+Many women use it on the genital area, and studies have shown that these women who use talcum powder are at a greater risk of having ovarian cancer.
+Some studies have even found talc particles inside ovaries and ovarian tumors.

 Have Victims Won Talcum Powder Lawsuits?